When a septic system is working properly, you should hardly even know it’s there.

 - Maintaining a Healthy Septic System: Regular inspections help keep your septic tank healthy and prolong the lifespan of your septic system.

 How Often Do You Need a Septic Inspection Done?

-Visual inspections should only ever be done when you’re interested in buying a house.
-It’s a good preliminary step before paying for the real thing.
+Visual inspections are done when you’re interested in buying a house.
+It’s a good preliminary step before paying for a full inspection.